Mini-Split Wiring Guide

 disconnect boxYou might be wondering, "Do I really need a disconnect?"
 All mini split systems require a dedicated circuit to supply power to the system.

-A disconnect box is required by code to be installed near the outdoor unit and allows for a technician to shut off power to the system when performing any service or repairs.
+A disconnect switch is required by code to be installed near the outdoor unit and allows for a technician to shut off power to the system when performing any service or repairs.

-Believe it or not, a non-fused disconnect box is preferred over fused.
+A non-fused disconnect switch is preferred over fused.
 One reason is that the breaker in your service panel already provides the built-in protection in place of a fuse.

 Protecting Your Investment